Emmanuel-thomas/first-website/README.md

 hii all,
-        I am currently learning python web development and i am creating a online shoping website for the real experience.This website is under construction . will be working on full mode asap.
+        I am currently learning python web development and i am creating an online shoping website for the real experience.This website is under construction . will be working on full mode asap.